- Volunteer Program

 Washington State Parks Guidance on Volunteer Activity During COVID-19

 We recognize this guidance may affect some of you and your ability to volunteer.
 If you are a park host or other volunteer whose duties require working indoors or interacting with the public, we ask that you review the information below and carefully consider if you are willing and able to meet the new eligibility requirements.
-We respect and support your decision to continue to serve with us or opt out of volunteering at this time.
+We respect and support your decision to continue to serve with us or opt out of volunteering.

 - Docents and tour guides